NuclearPhoenixx/Godot-Horror-Demo-2D/README.md

-# Godot - Spook Demo 2D
+# Godot - 2D Horror Demo

 This demonstration combines the following interesting aspects:
 - Full 2D Tilemap with map collision
 - 2D movement with WASD and the arrow keys
-- A depressing atmosphere and field of view built around a Light2D and Light Occluders
+- A _depressing_ (lol) atmosphere and field of view built around a Light2D and Light Occluders
-- Deadly enemies with pathfinding
+- Deadly enemie(s) with pathfinding
 - Sprinting using the SHIFT key including exhaustion and a stamina bar

 To run the demo you can either download this repository or clone it.
-You will then need to import the folder into the latest Godot 3.1 or scan for it.
+You will then need to import the folder into the latest Godot (>=3.3.3) or scan for it.
 That's basically all you need to do.
 Then just go ahead and press "Launch" or F5 in the editor.

-**A simple live demo is available here: https://phoenix1747.github.io/Godot-SpookDemo2D/**
+**A simple live demo is available here: https://phoenix1747.github.io/Godot-HorrorDemo2D/**

 ---